Mataaro Whakahaere Pūkaha Rererangi

 Aeronautical engineers should aim to become chartered professional engineers and Civil Aviation Authority design approval holders after five or more years of industry experience.

-A tertiary entrance qualification is needed to enter tertiary training.
-NCEA Level 3 maths, physics and chemistry is preferred.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include English, maths, physics, and construction and mechanical technologies.

 Aeronautical engineers need to be: